 So let’s say you have a large group of people lined up in three rows in front of you.
 Where would you focus?

-That’s right – on somebody in the middle of the middle row!
+That’s right – on the eyes of somebody in the middle of the middle row!

 If you have 4 rows of people lined up, the best place to focus is on the person in the middle of the second row.